 Babies have delicate skin that will most likely develop a rash at some stage.
 The more common kinds of baby rashes include nappy rash, baby acne, heat rash, and baby eczema.
 In this article, we explore the different rashes, and how best to treat them.

 Nappy rash is very common and can happen no matter how careful you are.
-Some babies with the best care still get a lot of nappy rash, while others hardly get it at all so a lot depends on how sensitive the child’s skin is.
+Some babies with the best care still frequently develop nappy rash, while others hardly get it at all, so a lot depends on how sensitive the child’s skin is.

-Keep a close watch on the baby’s hygiene.
+- Keep a close watch on the baby’s hygiene.
 Wash the baby’s skin gently with water or a wet cloth.
-If using baby wipes, choose ones without alcohol to avoid pain, especially when there is a rash present.
+If using baby wipes, choose ones without alcohol to avoid irritation, especially when there is a rash present.

-After cleaning, put on some zinc cream or other nappy rash cream to keep wetness off of the skin.
+- After cleaning, put on soothing emollient cream or other nappy rash cream to keep wetness away from the skin.

-Don’t use tight-fitting plastic pants over nappies.
+- Don’t use tight-fitting plastic pants over nappies.
 They keep in moisture and may make things worse.
-And do not use powder such as talcum powder which may irritate the skin and can cause distress to your baby when inhaled.
+And do not use powder such as talcum powder which may irritate the skin and is dangerous to your baby when inhaled.

-Make sure to leave the nappy off for a while during playtime to allow air dry the skin and if a baby has a nappy rash, it may be helpful to use disposable nappies which draw the urine away from the baby’s skin, keeping it dry.
+- Make sure to leave the nappy off for a while during playtime to allow air to dry the skin, and if a baby has a nappy rash, it may be helpful to use disposable nappies which draw the urine away from the baby’s skin, keeping it dry.

 This type of baby rash happens to babies between the ages of anywhere from two weeks old to four or five month of age.
 Baby acne is commonly intermittent which means you will see it come and go.
 The cause of baby acne has been linked to the maternal hormones which are passed on to the baby from the mother through the placenta.
 As a result, these hormones lead to secretion of oil in the baby’s skin causing baby acne.